 A packed schedule during vacation might make you less interested in exercise – especially with delicious meals and relaxation calling your name.
 There are easy ways to keep up with your routine, like staying at health-forward hotels, choosing better snacks on the go, and…working out in the airport, or even your hotel room?
 You bet!

 Remember, you can use the points you earn from the best hotel credit cards to cover the entire cost of your stay.

 Of course, being active might be the whole point of your trip, like kayaking, hiking, or swimming each day you’re away.
 Staying fit doesn’t have to cost anything extra.
 I’ll share tips for staying active while traveling.

 Depending on your destination, you might not have access to the same fitness facilities and equipment you have at home.
 But planning ahead and adapting to your vacation environment can help you stay on a workout plan.
 Here are easy ways to stay fit when you take a trip.

 Stay at fitness-friendly hotel brands

 Many major hotel chains have fitness centers on premises — but the quality and type of equipment can vary a lot.
 Here are hotel brands or specially-designed hotel fitness programs ideal for folks who like to workout.

-There are currently 11 EVEN Hotels, which are part of IHG.
-Each hotel has athletic studios, group classes, and in-room exercise zones.
+There are currently 13 EVEN Hotels, which are part of IHG.
+Each hotel has athletic studios, group classes, and in-room exercise zones — important for those who want to practice quarantine from the easily-transmitted coronavirus.
+You don’t even have to leave your room!
 Plus, you can ask for specialty equipment like Pilates mats, yoga balls, or resistance bands.

 Though there aren’t many locations, you can use IHG points to stay free when your travel plans allow.
-For example, I found a room at EVEN Miami Airport for 35,000 IHG points per night.
+For example, rooms at EVEN Miami Airport cost 35,000 IHG points per night.